Euraudio LDA17(mk2/mk3)mc, LDA17(mk2/mk3)hc, and LDA17(mk2/mk3)xc assembly instructions

 4. Check the DC voltage at the output, it should be less than 30mV, if it is not, then you've made a mistake.

-5. Measure the voltage between the +ER and -ER points that belong to installed OPTs.
+5. Adjust the voltage between an +ER and -ER point that belong to installed OPTs.
 If you've already connected the wires to the APBF/APBM/DPB overcurrent protection and so the +ER and -ER points are not freely accessible, then you can measure the +ER and -ER voltage at the leads of the installed emitter resistors, as shown below:

 It's challenging to find an active preamplifier that meets the low distortion and low noise of the LDA17, yet this amplifier is best used with an active preamplifier that has low output resistance (e.g. 50...300 ohms).
 High serial resistances at the input of the LDA17, such that are presented by passive preamplifiers or volume pots have their disadvantages.